USEPA/CompTox-ToxCast-tcpl/cran-comments.md

 * R Under development (unstable) (2025-04-04 r88118 ucrt)

 ## winbuilder check results
-Installation time in seconds: 21
+* The only note is related to a change in maintainer Installation time in seconds: 21
 Check time in seconds: 299
 Status: 1 NOTE